 - Keep asking “why” until you are at a root cause

-Next, develop countermeasures for each identified causal factor and rank each corrective action in terms of ease of implementation, cost and time to introduce.
+Next, develop countermeasures for each identified causal factor and rank them in terms of ease of implementation, cost and time to introduce.

 5. Develop countermeasures